platformsh/platformsh-docs/src/scripts/supported-images/README.md

 ### Steps for a new service version

 1. Add the new version to the end of the `"supported"` key for that service in `versions.json`.
-2. Update the `services.yaml` example on that service's documentation page to the new version.
-3. If the service is in one of the *Special cases* below, be sure to follow those steps as well.
+2. If the service is in one of the *Special cases* below, be sure to follow those steps as well.

 `versions.json` should act as a single edit point for new image version releases.
 If, for example, Engineering has told us that Platform.sh now supports MariaDB 10.3, it should be added as the last element of `object.mysql.supported`: